Extra-Practice-Code/XPort/README.md

         url: http://127.0.0.1:9001/
         # if on a server
         url: http://domainname/ether/
-        api_key: the contents of the file APIKEY.txt
+        api_key: the contents of the file APIKEY.txt in Etherpad files

 Go back to the admin home, and then add a new group:
     Auth > Groups > Add

 Go back to the admin home, and then add the superuser (and all needed users) to the group you just created
     Auth > Users

 Go back to the admin home, and then create an Etherpad Group based upon the group and the server you just created.
     Etherpadlite > Groups > Add

 Now Ethertoff is served at http://127.0.0.1:8000/ locally, or on your domain name on a server.

 You can set the site name, that appears on the header, in the ‘sites’ app in the admin.